apache/iotdb-tsfile-viewer/README.md

 Feel free to dive in!
 Open an issue or submit PRs.
 # Contributors
 This project exists thanks to all the people who contribute.

+# FAQ Summary
+- 1 After the project is cloned, use mvn clean install to report a spotless exception; usually found on windows, the reason is that when git clones the project on windows, LF will be converted to CRLF, in this case, execute the mvn spotless:apply command to solve the problem
+- 2 Some front-end components cannot be downloaded, enter the tsfile-viewer-web-frontend project, enter the node folder, and execute the command ".\yarn\dist\bin\yarn set registry http://registry.npm.taobao.org/" switch to Taobao mirror